 Unity in the Heart

 Sensing a need for a Unity presence on the east side of the Twin Cities, Unity in the Heart was cofounded in 2001 by Rev. Edward Conrad and his wife Katherine Conrad.
 The following April the young congregation moved to its current location at the Triune Masonic Temple, a beautiful 100-year-old-plus historic building located near Marshall and Fairview.
-Since 2005 Rev. Laurie Brandt has served this dynamic family congregation in explorations of Unity/New Thought ideas and spiritual development.
+Rev. Laurie Brandt served this dynamic family congregation from 2005-2017.
+Interim minister Rev Sher McNeal lead us from 2018-2019.
+Guest speakers lead us through 2020.
+In Nov.
+2020, Rev Ray Nelson joined our community in explorations of Unity/New Thought ideas and spiritual development.
 In addition to nurturing our own spirituality, we are committed to giving back to our community through volunteer activities and financial support, and to getting together on a regular basis just for fun.
 If you'd like to be part of a happy spiritually evolving family, please join us on Sundays at 10:30 am.
 See Events listings and calendar for further information on current activities.

 Introduction to New Thought